fudong03/fudong03.github.io/_pages/about.md

 - Ph.D. student in Computer Science, 2021.01 - present

   **University of Louisiana at Lafayette**,  Lafayette, LA

+- M.S. in Computer Science, 2023.05
+  **University of Louisiana at Lafayette**,  Lafayette, LA

 - B.S. in Software Engineering, 2016.06